-National Bundt Day, also known as National Bundt Cake Day is observed every year on November 15.
-As people across the United States are planning their menu for the upcoming holidays, a bundt cake is sure to be on the list at least once.
+National Bundt Day, also known as National Bundt Cake Day, is observed every year on November 15th.
+As people across the United States plan menus for the holidays, a bundt cake is sure to be on the list at least once.

-A bundt cake can be any cake baked in a Bundt pan, forming it into a distinctive ring shape.
-The mold of the Bundt pan was originally inspired by the traditional European fruit cake known as Gugelhupf.
-It was in the 1950s and 1960s that cookware Nordic Ware popularized the style for the mold design and trademarked the name Bundt.
+A Bundt cake can be any cake baked in a Bundt pan, forming it into a distinctive ring shape.
+The mold of the Bundt pan was initially inspired by the traditional European fruit cake known as Gugelhupf.
+It was in the 1950s and 1960s that the cookware company Nordic Ware popularized the style for the mold design and trademarked the name Bundt.
 Nordic Ware started producing Bundt pans made from cast aluminum.
 Similar pans are sold as “fluted tube pans” or other similar names.

 In the beginning, the Bundt pan did not sell well, and Nordic Ware considered discontinuing the product.
 Then in the 1963 New Good Housekeeping Cookbook, the Bundt pan was mentioned, and sales increased.
-In 1966, sales increased dramically when a Bundt cake called the “Tunnel of Fudge”, baked by Ella Helfrich, took second place at the annual Pillsbury Bake-Off and winning a $5,000.00 prize.
+In 1966, sales increased dramatically when a Bundt cake called the “Tunnel of Fudge,” baked by Ella Helfrich, took second place at the annual Pillsbury Bake-Off and won a $5,000.00 prize.
 The publicity from the Bake-Off resulted in more than 200,000 Bundt pan requests.

 Nordic Ware has sold more than 60 million Bundt pans across North America.

 Get out your Bundt Pan and make a cake.
+There are so many different cakes to make using a bundt pan, and they come out beautiful too.
+You just can’t go wrong.
 Use #NationalBundtDay to post on social media.